-Callbacks are a series of user-defined commands that execute in response to a specific modeling action, such as opening a model or stopping a simulation.
+Callbacks are commands you can define that execute in response to a specific modeling action, such as opening a model or stopping a simulation.
 Callbacks define MATLAB® expressions that execute when the block diagram or a block is acted upon in a particular way.

 Simulink® provides model, block, and port callback parameters that identify specific kinds of model actions.
 You provide the code for a callback parameter.
 Simulink executes the callback code when the associated modeling action occurs.